New Jersey Landlord Tenant Rights

 Newark Landlord Tenant Rights

 Newark has a “Municipal Rent Control Ordinance” that caps the amount a landlord can raise rental prices after a certain date.
 This rate is determined by the Consumer Price Index (CPI).
 It can also limit how much the tenant is charged in fees.
-More info can be found here.
+More information can be found here.

 Jersey City Landlord Tenant Rights